Dezerter: 1981 - 1990

 In late 1986, Dezerter suspended its concert activities, due to several reasons, one of which was the emergence of skinheads.
 Furthermore, the band had to travel to its concerts by train, which was dangerous and time-consuming, especially at locations far away from Warsaw.
 At that time, Dezerter again turned into a four-member band, with Rafał Kwaśniewski as second guitarist.
 Kwaśniewski, however, did not play with the band for long, quitting in late 1987.
 On June 1, 1987, Dezerter began recording its first Longplay, at a studio located in Warsaw's district of Wawrzyszew.
 Even though Skandal and Stepa were no longer with the band, both were invited to record a song.
 The circulation of the LP was originally limited to only 5,000 copies.
 The band wanted to name it Kolaboracja (Collaboration), but the censorship office did not give permission for it.
 The album was finally issued in the spring of 1988, under the name Dezerter (in the subsequent issues, the name Kolaboracja was used).
 In August 1987, Dezerter performed at the Jarocin Festival, due to the fact that festival's manager Walter Chełstowski had been replaced by Marcin Jacobson.
 Soon after Jarocin, the Róbrege Festival was organized in Warsaw (late summer 1987).
 Dezerter prepared a special show, inviting artists from the Totart Group from Gdańsk.

 On December 10, 1987 Dezerter for the first time in its history left Poland, and went by ferry to Finland, on invitation of Anarchist Collective Vox Populi from Helsinki.
-A few months later, in the spring of 1988, the band went to Kyiv, which at that time belonged to the Soviet Union.
-The concert, which took place at an amphitheater in Kyiv, was cancelled after a few songs, because, as the organizers explained, "it already was 10 p.m.".
+A few months later, in the spring of 1988, the band went to Kiev, which at that time belonged to the Soviet Union.
+The concert, which took place at an amphitheater in Kiev, was cancelled after a few songs, because, as the organizers explained, "it already was 10 p.m.".
 In May 1988, the band went to a Polish Radio studio in Opole, where it recorded its second Polish album, Kolaboracja II.
 Once again, the censorship changed the title of the LP to Dezerter.
 In December 1988, Dezerter, which due to the Underground Out of Poland album already was a band well-recognized in the West, went by train on a tour of West Germany, and in May 1989, again to West Germany, as well as France and Switzerland.
 Finally, after a 16-month break, Dezerter once again performed in Poland (December 14, 1989 at Warsaw's Hybrydy Student Club).